-This is from my experience at resorts in the Caribbean and Mexico (and cruises) and research, but I can’t speak for reports in other parts of the world.
-I stayed in all-inclusive resorts in Jamaica, the Dominican Republic, Martinique, Cancun, and Riviera Maya.
+This is from my experience at resorts in the Caribbean and Mexico (and cruises) and research, but I can’t speak for resorts in other parts of the world.

 Research Before You Go